duszakpawel/fluent-request-tamperer/README.md

 Disclaimer:
 The creators give up their rights and responsibilities for everything will happen due to use of this software.
 Make sure all you want to do is legal.

-The following interfaces are for public use:

-`
-IApiBuilder, IApiObfuscatorBuilder, IApiBuilder, IRequestTampererBuilder `

 You can find some examples of use under Demo project.